builtinbruges/yosemite-textmate-preview/README.md

 - Click "Download Zip" to download this repository to your computer
 - Unzip the package
 - Double click the `Built in Bruges Textmate Preview.tmbundle` file.
-TextMate shoudl ask you if you'd like it to install the bundle.
+TextMate should ask you if you'd like it to install the bundle.
 - Done!
 "Built in Bruges" is now available in the web preview window.

 #### Contributing